Skip to main content

 5. requirements for documentation on student progression, identity cards and diplomas.

-Pursuant to the above-mentioned Regulation, a curriculum should specify, among other things, the form or mode of study; number of semesters and ECTS credits necessary to complete each semester, and the degree to be awarded to graduates.
+Pursuant to the Regulation, a curriculum should specify, among other things, the form or mode of study; number of semesters and ECTS credits necessary to complete each semester, and the degree to be awarded to graduates.
 It should also identify classes / courses (groups of classes or courses), regardless of the form or mode in which they are conducted, together with the related learning outcomes (LOs) and curricular contents for achieving the LOs; the total number of class hours; methods for verification and assessment of the LOs achieved by students during the entire programme; and the total number of ECTS credits that students should earn as part of classes / activities directly involving teachers.
 Furthermore, a curriculum should specify the length and arrangements for practical placements and the number of ECTS credits that students are required to earn for placements.
 As a rule, a curriculum should enable students to choose classes (courses) which are allocated at least 30% of the total number of ECTS credits.

 Curricula should be developed in accordance with the Regulation of the Minister of Science and Higher Education of 14 November 2018 on the second-stage descriptors of learning outcomes for qualifications at Levels 6 to 8 of the Polish Qualifications Framework (Rozporządzenie Ministra Nauki i Szkolnictwa Wyższego z dnia 14 listopada 2018 r. w sprawie charakterystyk drugiego stopnia efektów uczenia się dla kwalifikacji na poziomach 6–8 Polskiej Ramy Kwalifikacji).
-The Regulation provides second-stage descriptors of learning outcomes, defined in terms of knowledge, skills and social competences, for qualifications which students acquire within the higher education and science system, after obtaining a full qualification at Level 4.
+The Regulation provides second-stage descriptors of LOs, defined in terms of knowledge, skills and social competences, for qualifications which students acquire within the higher education and science system, after obtaining a full qualification at Level 4.

 First-, second- and long-cycle programmes are divided into practically and academically oriented programmes (referred to as practical and general academic orientations / profiles), and this is reflected in curriculum design.
 A curriculum for a practically oriented programme includes classes / courses developing practical skills which represent more than 50% of the total number of ECTS credits.
 In a curriculum for an academically oriented programme, more than 50% of the total number of ECTS credits are allocated to classes / courses related to an HEI’s research activities in (a) discipline(s) to which a given area of study is assigned.